-The SMILE Conference is the leading conference devoted to Social Media, the Internet and Law Enforcement initiatives.
-The SMILE Conference has pioneered the adoption of social media by law enforcement agencies across the world for public outreach, crime prevention, and forensics.
-In conjunction with the ConnectedCOPS™ blog, The SMILE Conference has become both the go-to and most trusted source by law enforcement agencies worldwide.
+The SMILE Conference, now together with the iSMILE Conference and the coSMILE Conference, has pioneered the adoption of social media by law enforcement agencies across the world for public outreach, crime prevention, and forensics since 2010.
+The SMILE Conference has become both the go-to and most trusted source by law enforcement agencies worldwide.
 Come to learn from the best and network with an international audience of police social media practitioners.

-We have a confirmed keynote from Peter Muyschondt from Amsterdam, Netherlands Police and a presentation on investigations from Officer Marko Forss of the Helsinki, Finland Police.
-We are working on an international mix of speakers who are the leading thinkers in this area.
+As at every SMILEcon, we are working on an international mix of speakers who are the leading thinkers in this area.
 Our subject matter experts will lead delegates through three public-safety-specific and information-packed intense days of social media and Internet education.

 The conference will also include one evening Town Hall meeting.